ESL Bridge Program

 The English as a Second Language (ESL) Bridge Program at New England Institute of Technology (NEIT) is designed for students to achieve the English language skills required to begin college level work in one of our 50+ associate, bachelor's and master's degree programs.

-The ESL Bridge Program is a 30-week program divided into three-quarters of 10 weeks each.
+The ESL Bridge Program is a 30-week program divided into three terms of 10 weeks each.
 The program is designed to assist international students in achieving proficiency in English so that they can begin their college coursework.
 ESL students will improve their ability to understand, read, speak, and write English in order to communicate accurately and participate successfully in their college courses.
 The program is split into three levels of English: (i) high-intermediate, (ii) advanced, and (iii) proficient.
 Students are placed in a level based on their TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or PTE (Pearson Tests of English) score.
 Each session is paired with one liberal arts course.
-Testing will take place at the end of each 10-week session and, if you attain a level of proficiency that allows you to enter your field of technical studies, you may enter your chosen field of study at the start of the next quarter.
+Testing will take place at the end of each 10-week session and, if you attain a level of proficiency that allows you to enter your field of technical studies, you may enter your chosen field of study at the start of the next term.